Responsible Gaming in Canada

 An intervention is one of these methods.
 In an intervention, family members and close friends approach the gambler to discuss their concerns.
 It’s crucial to utilize a positive and loving tone.
 The gambler shouldn’t feel as though they are being attacked or ridiculed.
 Instead, they should feel like they have a circle of concerned loved ones who want the best for them.

-A gamblers’ loved ones can conduct an intervention, but it’s also useful to employ the help and guidance of a professional interventionist.
+A gambler’s loved ones can conduct an intervention, but it’s also useful to employ the help and guidance of a professional interventionist.

 How to Prevent the Suicide of Problem Ludomans

-There is a high rate of suicide among problem gamblers.
-This is due to pre-existing mental health conditions like depression and anxiety, which further exacerbate the issue.
+A high rate of suicide among problem gamblers is connected to pre-existing mental health conditions like depression and anxiety, which further exacerbate the issue.
+Having honest, responsible, and safe conversations about suicidal thoughts can aid you in determining if someone needs help.

-If you or someone you know feels suicidal, you can contact the Canadian Suicide Prevention Service on 1-833-456-4566, or you can text “Start” to 45645.
+If you or someone you know feels suicidal, you can reach out for help via 988, Canada's 3-digit Suicide & Crisis Lifeline launched in November 2023.
+You can also contact the Canadian Suicide Prevention Service on 1-833-456-4566, or you can text “Start” to 45645.
 This service is available 24/7.

 Alternatives to Gambling

-Reason For Gambling Alternative to Gambling
+| Reason For Gambling | Alternative to Gambling |

-It’s exciting and provides a rush of adrenaline.
-You can participate in sports and hobbies that induce the same feelings.
-Some examples include rock climbing, mountain biking, go-kart racing, bungee jumping, rafting, and paragliding.
+| It’s exciting and provides a rush of adrenaline. | Some examples of sports that induce the same feelings include rock climbing, mountain biking, go-kart racing, bungee jumping, rafting, and paragliding. |

-It offers a social aspect as you interact with other people.
-You can socialize in various ways.
-Some examples include counseling, public speaking classes, social groups dedicated to specific activities such as a book club, meeting up with friends and family, making new friends, and volunteering.
+| It offers a social aspect as you interact with other people. | Various ways of socializing include counseling, public speaking classes, social groups dedicated to specific activities such as joining a book club, meeting up with friends and family, making new friends, and volunteering. |

-It allows you to forget about your problems and relax after a long day.
-It’s impossible to escape your problems entirely.
-But, you can find ways to manage these problems better.
-Therapy, self-help, meditation, and exercise are healthy ways of managing the stress of everyday life.
+| It allows you to forget about your problems and relax after a long day. | Therapy, self-help, meditation, and exercise are healthy ways of managing your stress in everyday life. |

-It helps with feelings of boredom and loneliness.
-Find something you’re passionate about like music, art, sports, books, and other hobbies.
-Connect with others who share your interests as well.
+| It helps with feelings of boredom and loneliness. | Find something you’re passionate about like music, art, sports, books, and other hobbies, and connect with others who share your interests. |

-Gambling solves money problems.
-As the saying goes, the house always wins.
-Gambling is a game of chance.
+| Gambling solves money problems. | Gambling is a game of chance.
 This means you cannot win every game as the odds are inherently against you.
-Find help in the form of financial counseling to manage your debts.
+Find help in the form of financial counseling to manage your debts. |

 Myths and Facts about Ludomania